ingef/conquery/docs/API JSONs.md

 | children | list of [CQElement](#Base-CQElement) |

 ### BEFORE
-Java Name: `com.bakdata.conquery.models.query.concept.specific.temporal.CQBeforeTemporalQuery`
+Java Type: `com.bakdata.conquery.models.query.concept.specific.temporal.CQBeforeTemporalQuery`

 No fields can be set for this type.

 ### BEFORE_OR_SAME
-Java Name: `com.bakdata.conquery.models.query.concept.specific.temporal.CQBeforeOrSameTemporalQuery`
+Java Type: `com.bakdata.conquery.models.query.concept.specific.temporal.CQBeforeOrSameTemporalQuery`

 No fields can be set for this type.

 ### CONCEPT
-Java Name: `com.bakdata.conquery.models.query.concept.specific.CQConcept`
+Java Type: `com.bakdata.conquery.models.query.concept.specific.CQConcept`

 The following fields are supported: